volchugovap/volchugovap/README.md

- ## I'm a Developer!
+ ## I'm a Frontend Developer!

 - 📍 I’m From Voronezh
-- 💻 2 Year Experience in Front-end Development
+- 💻 2 Year Experience in Frontend Development
-- 👨‍💻 Front-end Enthusiast
+- 👨‍💻 Frontend Enthusiast

 ### 🤝 Connect with me: